-Parents are notified of their child's bus number and stop at the beginning of the school year in the parent portal on PowerSchool.
+Parents are notified of their child's bus number and stop at the beginning of the school year via the Powerschool Parent Portal.
 Bus routes and schedules are also posted on the district's website.
 Children may not ride a bus other than their own bus without a bus pass.
 Written parental permission to take another bus or to exit the bus at a different stop is required.
 Long-term bus change requests may be made on a form that is available in the school office.